 First of all, I'd recommend joining Ehlers-Danlos Facebook support groups which can help you navigate this part of your journey, provide emotional support, advice, and doctor recommendations.
 It may take a lot of time and energy before you find a doctor who knows enough about EDS to be able to determine whether or not you have it.
 It takes the average person with EDS 19 years to receive an accurate diagnosis of EDS.
 Advocating for yourself, while you're already physically suffering, can be an exhausting and frustrating process, but please don't lose hope (you can read my blog post here about what to do if your doctor isn't listening).

-The worst thing you can do to a prideful doctor is interrupt them by saying "I think I have EDS."
-Instead, present your doctor with all the information you've gathered, and ask them what they think.
+Instead of trying to diagnose yourself, present your doctor with all the information you've gathered, and ask them what they think.
 It's very important that you respect your role as a patient and the doctor's role as a doctor, while simultaneously advocating for yourself.
 Just because you think you have EDS, doesn't necessarily mean you do have EDS, as there are many conditions with similar symptoms.
 However, a helpful, open-minded, and trustworthy doctor will help you figure out the cause of your symptoms, instead of dismiss them as nothing or something psychological.
 If you find yourself, in this position, leave.

 How is Ehlers-Danlos Syndrome diagnosed?

 In the online chronic illness community, I've often seen patients diagnosed from a variety of different specialists.
 Any EDS-literate doctor can diagnose EDS based on the Beighton score Brighton criteria, however, genetic testing for you and your family members can be extremely beneficial in figuring out what subtype of EDS you have.
 So seeing a geneticist is a key step in receiving an accurate EDS diagnosis.